8 Unusual Places to Sleep in Sydney

 The Nan Tien Temple – Sleep in a Buddhist Temple

-On the way drive through the Royal National Park, the 2nd oldest national park in the world and watch the hang gliders off Stanwell Tops.
-You can also drive the new Sea Cliff Bridge.
-It’s a nice weekend out of the city if your holiday allows time.
+On the way, drive through the Royal National Park, the 2nd oldest national park in the world and watch the hang gliders off Stanwell Tops.
+You can also drive the stunning Sea Cliff Bridge.
+It’s an enjoyable weekend out of the city if your holiday allows time.

-Camping spots close to Sydney – National Park camping or luxury campsites – you choose
+Camping spots close to Sydney – Bush camping or luxury sites